ConsVin/hw_conv2d/README.md

 ![plot](images/top-level.png)

-Future enchancments:
+Future enhancements:

 - [ ] Replace nXOR kernel with fix-point unsigned arithmetic dot-product
 - [ ] Update convolution mechanism.
-It's not necessary to catch all window simultaneously.
+It's not necessary to catch the whole window at the same time.
 Instead, window can be processed column-by-colum in a FIR manner.
 This will make implementation of convolution DSP48-friendly

 # Simulation & Verification